Latest volunteering information in the Coronavirus crisis

 The shop is run by a team of volunteers supported by a Shop Manager.
-We are looking for reliable senior volunteers to help run the shop and take responsibility when the Manager is absent.
-Ideally, you would be available for a twice a week anytime between 10 am and 6 pm for a minimum of six months and be available to open and close the shop when the manager is not there.
-Tuesdays and/or Thursdays would be most desirable.
-It would also help if you are familiar with retail work or can learn quickly to:
+We are looking for reliable volunteers to help run the shop.
+Ideally, you would be available for one day per week between 10 am and 6 pm for a minimum of six months It would also help if you are familiar with retail work or can learn quickly to:

 - provide excellent customer service